Fall Injuries Can Cripple the Elderly and Our Health System

 Find Out More ….

 Fall Risks.
 Elderly are prone to fall because of poor eyesight, hearing, balance, coordination, and muscular strength.
-Besides, their reaction to the environment is slow.
-Most elderly are also likely to have medical conditions such as heart diseases, high blood pressure, arthritis, neurological disorders, and osteoporosis.
+In addition, their reaction to the environment is slow.
+Elderly are also likely to have medical conditions such as heart diseases, high blood pressure, arthritis, neurological disorders, and osteoporosis.
 You can learn the common causes and risk factors associated with falling here.

 Fall Injuries.
 Common fall injuries are head injuries and fractures – shoulder, forearm, spine, pelvic and hip.
 The older the patients, the longer it takes to recover from the injuries.
 And sometimes they remain in hospital for the rest of life.
 Statistically, 20% of hip fractures die within one year.